emilyjryan/allele-api-exercise/README.md

 # RESTful API Exercise
 ## Using the IPD Database API to display allele data

-### Getting started
+### Steps

-I made a git repo to keep things organized and created all the necessary files for creating the webpage.
+* Created new github repository to keep things organized and created all the necessary files for building the webpage.

-Tested the API in Thunder Client, success
+* Tested the API in Thunder Client, success

-Linked HTML, CSS, and JS files together
+* Linked HTML, CSS, and JS files together

-Created basic HTML structure for DOM manipulation
+* Created basic HTML structure for the website

-Created JS variables from HTML elements
+* Created JS variables from HTML elements for DOM manipulation

-Wrote fetch request flow, converted data to json, evaluated structure of data, error catching
+* Wrote fetch request functioning, converted data to json, evaluated structure of data, added error catching at the end

-Created variable to hold all data
+* Created a variable array to hold all incoming data from request

-For loop loops through all data array and creates a new HTML element for each allele accession/name pair
+* Built a for loops to loop through all data and create a new HTML element for each allele accession/name pair

-Conditional logic if/else decides which parent div to append the new child to, based on isotype
+* Added conditional logic (if/else) to decide which parent div to append the new child to, based on isotype starting letter

+* Added some basic styling and page structure, including columns and scrolling for all the data.